 Harvard is committed to complying with applicable U.S. laws and regulations pertaining to exports of items, services and technology by or on behalf of the University.
-The Harvard policy statement (pdf) applies both to exports outside the U.S., as well as to exports to foreign nationals within the U.S. The Vice Provost for Research (VPR) oversees Harvard’s compliance with U.S. export-control laws and regulations.
-The VPR and the University’s Chief Research Compliance Officer co-chair the Harvard University Export Control Council that reviews and advises the VPR on export control issues.
+The University’s Chief Compliance Officer oversees Harvard’s compliance with U.S. export-control laws and regulations and chairs the Harvard University Export Control Council that reviews and advises the OVPR on export control issues.

 Because awareness and oversight of Export Controls are best accomplished at the local level, each School or Institute has an Export liaison, designated to answer questions and oversee the implementation of compliance procedures within their respective schools, centers, laboratories and departments.

 Shipping/Carrying Materials Overseas: